Under the Skin of the City: Plot

 Tooba, a working-class woman who leads a life of poverty, lives in Tehran with her husband, daughter, Mahboubeh, and sons, Abbas and Ali.
 Ali, who is the youngest son and teaches Tooba how to read during the sixth House of Representatives elections, is interested in his country's political issues and is involved in campaigning despite his father's warnings.
 From time to time, Ali is dragged to the police station for his political participation.
-Tooba suffers from asthma as a result of working without protections at a textile factory.
+Tooba has asthma as a result of working without protections at a textile factory.

 The eldest son, Abbas, works in a clothing shop and dreams of traveling to Japan to help financially provide for his family.
 He aspires to the love of a girl who works at a nearby business.
 The older daughter of the family is pregnant and returns to the family home with her young daughter after being beaten by her husband.
 Tooba later returns her to her husband's home, urging her to stay with him despite her siblings' protests.
 Abbas and his father, in Tooba's absence, give the deed’s house to the "architect", who has been attempting to buy their home.
 While Tooba's neighbor and colleague at the factory, Maryam, is preparing to celebrate her eldest daughter Somaya's wedding, her young daughter, Masoumeh, runs away from home in response to being abused by her brother for returning home late.
 Mahboubeh, who is best friends with Masoumeh, visits her discreetly in Mellat Park to bring her home.
 However, while leaving the Park, Mahboubeh is arrested by the police and taken to the police station.